nfriend/website-3.0/_drafts/2024-11-25-useful-things-ive-3d-printed.md

 ## Monitor arm adapter

 My main monitor - a [Samsung U28E590D](https://www.samsung.com/nz/business/monitors/flat/uhd-lu28e590ds-xy/) - has a terrible design flaw.
-It's [VESA mount](https://en.wikipedia.org/wiki/Flat_Display_Mounting_Interface) is at the very top of the monitor!
+Its [VESA mount](https://en.wikipedia.org/wiki/Flat_Display_Mounting_Interface) is at the very top of the monitor!
 This means that when connected to my [monitor arms](https://store.hermanmiller.com/office-furniture-desk-accessories-organization/jarvis-dual-monitor-arm/100348287.html?lang=en_CA&sku=100348287), it sits much too low, even with the arm at its maximum height.

 While searching for solutions, I ran across [this adapter](https://www.monlines.com/portfolio-item/monlines-v014-vesa-adapter-for-samsung-u28e590d/), which effectively moves the VESA connection near the bottom of the monitor.
 Sadly, I couldn't find a way to purchase it in Canada.
 So I decided to design and print my own!

 I originally printed the adapter in PETG, as PETG is strong and flexible and usually a better choice for functional prints.
 However, it was a little _too_ flexible - it caused my monitor to bounce around in a sickening way whenever I bumped my desk.
-I printed another in PLA (unfortunately the only color I had in enough quantity was a bright blue), which is much stiffer and mostly eliminated the wobble.
+I printed another in PLA (unfortunately the only color I had in enough quantity was a bright blue), which is much stiffer and has mostly eliminated the wobble.

 <figure>
     <img loading="lazy" src="{{ '/assets/img/useful-things-ive-3d-printed/vesa_adapter.jpg' | relative_url }}" alt="The adapter, printed in blue PLA" />